endoflife-date/endoflife.date/products/fairphone.md

 > Fairphone is a Dutch electronics manufacturer that designs and produces smartphones with the goal of having a lower environmental footprint and better social impact than is common in the industry.

-> We aim to support Fairphone 4 with security and software upgrades for approximately five years from its launch Fairphone 4 is guaranteed an upgrade to Android 13.
+Fairphone 4 is guaranteed an upgrade to Android 13.
 Updates to Android 14/15 [might happen on a best effort basis](https://support.fairphone.com/hc/en-us/articles/4405858006545-FP4-Fairphone-OS-Android-11-).
 [`ref`](https://support.fairphone.com/hc/en-us/articles/4405858006545-FP4-Fairphone-OS-Android-11-)